eldraco/oip/README.md

 ----
 - Put the color references on the screen.
 - Advance and rewind the packets.
+- When the capturing is being speed up, fade out the ip names quicker.

 Thanks to the usu.edu for the project.